 Now let me share with you when we start testing Salesforce releases, as Michael Caine said…

 “Not a lot of people know that.”– Michael caine

-During this process we focus first on running our c.5000 regression tests, reporting unusual issues to Salesforce, and where necessary, amending Provar to cope with the change.
-With so many tests to run, we prioritise the areas most likely to change, i.e. Lightning UI, first to get results as quickly as possible but we’re continually extending this test pack to include FIeld Service, CPQ and Industry Cloud solutions.
+During this process, we focus first on running our c.5000 regression tests, reporting unusual issues to Salesforce, and where necessary, amending Provar to cope with the change.
+With so many tests to run, we prioritize the areas most likely to change, i.e. Lightning UI, first to get results as quickly as possible but we’re continually extending this test pack to include Field Service, CPQ, and Industry Cloud solutions.

 Going back to the release timeline above, we aim to release an update to the Salesforce Business Scenario Testing (BST) team as early as possible after the pre-release starts.
 This helps our customers on the BST program get valuable feedback weeks before the sandbox preview on potential breaking changes.

 Up to three weeks before the sandbox preview starts, we finally get our hands on the draft release notes – the same as you do (though we check a few days earlier than they are announced).
 If you’re not aware, there’s useful Trailhead content for Release Planning that walks you through what you should consider as a team and how to track changes.
 We follow something similar already, which is why I wrote this blog in the first place!

 We take these changes and prioritize them as follows:

 - Breaking changes that affect or may affect test execution

 - Breaking changes that affect or may affect test mapping/creation

 - New features that customers are likely to want to create new tests for but are not enabled by default